justeattakeaway/pie/apps/pie-docs/src/foundations/typography/code.md

 {% contentPageImage {
 src:"../../../assets/img/foundations/typography/jetsans-extended-subset.png",
-alt: "Wakamai Fondue font specification for JETSans Digital – the extended base subset" } %}
+alt: "Wakamai Fondue font specification for JETSans Digital – the extended base subset.
+The subset is approximately double the size, containing more characters, glyphs, layout features and languages."
+} %}

 For more details on font optimisation and how we subset our fonts, check out the `Font Optimisation` section below.